ipld/go-datalark/docs/constructors.md

 Constructor Conventions
 -----------------------

+### Constructor Behaviors depend on Kind

+Constructor function behaviors depend on their [kind](https://ipld.io/glossary/#kind).
+In other words, the constructor function for a struct has certain styles of usage;
+the constructor for a string has other styles of usage.
+(Probably not a surprise!)

+You'll find pages all the "`using_*.md`" files in this directory which demonstrate in detail what calling conventions can be used for constructing various kinds of data.

+There will also be some more examples below, in this document.

+### The Processing a Constructor Must Do

 Constructor functions have to figure out *two* things from the arguments that you give them:

 - if the arguments are meant to be type-level views of data or representation-level views of the data;